 What's in the Sky Tonight?

-April 23 - Full Moon.
-This full moon was known by early Native American tribes as the Pink Moon because it marked the appearance of the moss pink, or wild ground phlox, which is one of the first spring flowers.
-This moon has also been known as the Sprouting Grass Moon, the Growing Moon, and the Egg Moon.
-Many coastal tribes called it the Fish Moon because this was the time that the shad swam upstream to spawn.
+May 23 - Full Moon.
+This full moon was known by early Native American tribes as the Flower Moon because this was the time of year when spring flowers appeared in abundance.
+This moon has also been known as the Corn Planting Moon and the Milk Moon.

 ASTRONOMY BINOCULARS